Bitslo/CableGuardian/README.md

 The purpose of the application is to prevent excessive twisting of the headset cable and thus:
      - improve the lifetime of the cable
-     - improve the VR experience as you don't have to:
-          - actively monitor your turning direction during gameplay
+     - improve the VR experience as you don't have to actively monitor your turning direction or peek for orientation during gameplay
-          - peek for orientation
-          - remove the headset to straighten out the cable

 Cable Guardian uses customizable audio notifications, featuring:
     - audio device selection